ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

 `> gedit ds_ic50.dat`

-In this file, in column 1 insert the s.d. of the most stable conserved distance for each system.
-In the column 2 insert the IC50 of the ligand that has been given to you.
+In this file, in column 1 insert the IC50 of the ligand that has been given to you.
+In the column 2 insert the s.d. of the most stable conserved distance for each system.
 The file must be in this format:

 ```
-0.02  3000  # system 1
+3000   0.02    # system 1
-0.01  350000  # system 2
+350000 0.01    # system 2
-0.18  6900  # system 3
+6900   0.18    # system 3
-0.19  81  # system 4
+81     0.19    # system 4
-0.13  110 # system 5
+110    0.13    # system 5
-0.10  92  # system 6
+92     0.10    # system 6
 ```

-Now, with Gnuplot, plot this file to see the correlation between IC50 and the most stable distances for each system.
+Now, with Gnuplot, plot this file to see the correlation between IC50 (using the log scale) and the most stable distances for each system.
 Prepare the gnuplot input file:

 `> gedit gnuplot_ds_ic50.in`